giginet/Scipio/Sources/scipio/scipio.docc/create-frameworks.md

 You can use `--enable-library-evolution` option to enable Library Evolution.

-It's highly recommended to generate Library Evolution to distribute built XCFrameworks.
+It's highly recommended to enable Library Evolution to distribute built XCFrameworks.